yanruoz/prs-csx-workshop-tutorial/README.md

 ### Part 3.
 Evalutating the estimates for individual risks (`evaluate`)
 #### `scripts`
-1. use_prscsx.ipynb: the Jupyter Notebook tutoiral for evalutating the estimates for individual risks
+1. use_prscsx.ipynb: the Jupyter Notebook tutorial for evalutating the estimates for individual risks

 #### `inputs`
 1. the validation dataset for genotypes: genotype_vali